Israel starts daily 'tactical pause' in south Gaza to enable aid flow

 The route runs from the key Kerem Shalom border crossing to the Salah al-Din Road, which is the strip's main highway, and then northward toward the Khan Younis area.

-The hiatus is intended to "increase the volume of humanitarian aid" arriving into the besieged Palestinian territory, the IDF said, adding that it was working with UN and international aid agencies.
+The hiatus is intended to "increase the volume of humanitarian aid" arriving into the besieged Palestinian territory, the army said, adding that it was working with UN and international aid agencies.

 Carl Skau, the agency's deputy executive director, said on Friday that while progress was being made in the north, the situation was deteriorating again in the south.